semantic-flow/sflo-dendron-notes/sflow.concept.mesh-repo.md

 created: 1729878955236
 ---

-A Semantic Flow mesh repository (or mesh repo for short) is a git repository that contains a , and a collection of [[semantic meshes|sflow.mesh]]
+A Semantic Flow mesh repository (or mesh repo for short) is a git repository that contains a , and a collection of [[semantic meshes|sflow.concept.mesh]]
   - sflow configuration data
   - [[static site generators|sflow.concept.flow.page-generation]] and configuration
   - assets, including images, templates and template mappings to apply to src items